marcoverpas/Six_lectures_on_sfc_models/README.md

 ![fig_2_iopc](https://raw.githubusercontent.com/marcoverpas/figures/main/fig_2_iopc.png)

 A code that automatically generates SFC tables can be found [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/IOPC_model_tables.R).
 This code allows for the generation of not only the BS and the TFM but also the input-output table of the economy.
-A more detailed visualisation is presented below:

 <p align="center">
   <img src="https://raw.githubusercontent.com/marcoverpas/figures/main/io_table_iopc.png" alt="Table IO-PC">